-Sensor Fusion and Tracking Toolbox™ includes algorithms and tools for the design, simulation, and analysis of systems that fuse data from multiple sensors to maintain position, orientation, and situational awareness.
-Reference examples provide a starting point for implementing components of airborne, ground-based, shipborne, and underwater surveillance, navigation, and autonomous systems.
+Sensor Fusion and Tracking Toolbox™ includes algorithms and tools for designing, simulating, and testing systems that fuse data from multiple sensors to maintain situational awareness and localization.
+Reference examples provide a starting point for multi-object tracking and sensor fusion development for surveillance and autonomous systems, including airborne, spaceborne, ground-based, shipborne, and underwater systems.

-For simulation acceleration or desktop prototyping, the toolbox supports C code generation.
+For simulation acceleration or rapid prototyping, the toolbox supports C and C++ code generation.

 Simulate target detections by radar sensors.